Raadelasmar/Enterprise-Office-Building-Infrastructure/README.md

-I'm pleased to announce the completion of my latest project, "Enterprise Office Building Infrastructure" 🏢.
+# Enterprise Office Building Infrastructure 🏢

-This project involved designing and implementing a scalable and secure network across a multi-department office building.
-Each of the eight departments—Finance, HR, Sales, IT, Admin, Reception, Store, and Logistics—was assigned a dedicated VLAN for optimal network segmentation and security 🛡️.
+This project showcases the design and implementation of a scalable, secure network infrastructure for a multi-department enterprise office building.

-I implemented dynamic addressing using DHCP and ensured efficient inter-departmental routing through OSPF.
-Additionally, security and remote management were strengthened through SSH and specialized port security configurations.
-Both wired and wireless network configurations were carefully implemented to ensure full end-to-end communication between devices 📶.
+Key features include:

+• Segmented network using dedicated **VLANs** for Finance, HR, Sales, IT, Admin, Reception, Store, and Logistics departments 🛡️

+• Dynamic IP addressing via **DHCP**

+• Inter-VLAN routing with **OSPF** to ensure efficient communication between departments

+• **SSH** configuration for secure remote management

+• **Port security** with sticky MAC addressing to enhance device-level security

+• Integration of both **wired** and **wireless** networks for comprehensive device connectivity 📶

-The entire network was designed, configured, and tested in Cisco Packet Tracer, following real-world enterprise design principles.
+• Built, configured, and tested in **Cisco Packet Tracer**, applying enterprise-grade networking principles